lokijota/AdventOfCode/README.md

 Advent of Code challenges, years 2024+.
 Older solutions are in individual repos until I have patience to migrate.

+[2021](2015/) - Started in December 2025 just to check out the old challenges.
+Python.
+Github copilot knows the solutions, had to turn the it off.

 [2021](https://github.com/lokijota/AdventOfCode2021) - Coded in C#.
 Made me realize how strict and verbose C# really is.

 [2022](https://github.com/lokijota/AdventOfCode2022) - Switch to Python3, and used the opportunity to learn the language.